How to Start a Dropship T-Shirt Business With WooCommerce

 Additionally, costs per item can be a little higher.
 Normally, if you ordered a bunch of plain, white T-shirts, you could get them for just a few dollars each.
 With the most popular dropshipping T-shirt providers, the base cost of just the shirt starts at over $7 per unit.

 Why are we focusing on WooCommerce?
 Because it integrates so seamlessly with WordPress.
 WordPress is one of the most popular website platforms on the market today, so it makes sense for us to focus on easy integrations for WooCommerce.
-That being said, all of these platforms also integrate with Shopify.
+That being said, both of these platforms also integrate with Shopify.

-All three essentially do the same thing.
+Both essentially do the same thing.
 They take your designs and turn them into a product that people can buy.
 They even ship it directly to customers under your brand.
 It doesn’t really get easier than that.

 Printify also offers higher tiered packages with extra features, including a discount on products and branded customer support.
 Those things could be especially appealing as you expand, but are hardly necessary for newer stores.